cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='tunnel'></a> tunnel ####

 Tunnel to a service instance.
 You can keep the tunnel open or automatically open a client and connect to the service.
-For more information on tunneling to a service see [Service Tunneling](./service-tunneling.html). **This command is provided by the `tunnel` plug-in.**
+For more information on tunneling to a service see [Tunneling to Services](../../services/tunnelling-with-services.html).

 <div class="command-doc">
   <pre class="terminal">$ cf tunnel [instance name] [application name]</pre>